pavithraes/csp/docs/wiki/references/Glossary.md

 The practice of processing continuous, real-time events.

 Real-time events can be found everywhere, including mouse clicks on a website and weather data recordings.
-Processing the events as they change is valuable to gather meaningful insights and affect timely changes in other parts of the system.
+Processing these events as they change is valuable to gather meaningful insights and affect timely changes in other parts of the system.

 ### Time Series

-Data that is tracked over a time period and indexed using time stamps.
+Data that is tracked over a time period and indexed using timestamps.

 Real-time events are often expressed as Time Series data.
 CSP works almost entirely with Time Series values, and other types of data are converted into Time Series values.